snowplow/snowplow/2-collectors/thrift-raw-event/README.md

-# Snowplow Raw Event Thrift Schema
+# Snowplow Thrift Raw Event

 ## Introduction

-This is a [Thrift] [thrift] Schema for [SnowPlow] [snowplow] raw events.
+This is a [Thrift] [thrift] schema for [Snowplow] [snowplow] raw events.

+For the Thrift IDL please see [snowplow-raw-event.thrift] [thrift-idl].

-It is contained within a Scala project to produce Java sources and publish to Snowplow's maven repository.
+The Thrift IDL is defined within a Scala project to produce Java sources and publish to Snowplow's maven repository.
+Tests are written using Scala QuickCheck.

-## Using with Scala/sbt
+## Using with Scala/SBT

 1. Add the Snowplow maven repository as a [resolver][dependencies]:
    `"Snowplow Analytics Maven repo" at "http://maven.snplow.com/releases/"`